 Different materials have different combinations of each quality and are suitable for different types of construction.

 Latex is made either from a milky liquid that comes from a rubber tree and is processed into a foam using one of two methods called Talalay and Dunlop.
 It is basically "rubber foam".
 It can also be made artificially with a synthetic alternative called SBR which is a made from petrochemicals and is less expensive.
 When it is made from natural rubber it is called NR latex.
 Blends of NR and SBR are widely available and very similar to NR in quality while pure NR latex is less common, particularly in Talalay.
-While 100% SBR is chemically very similar to Natural Latex, by itself it has less of the desirable elastic qualities of NR latex in its pure form and is not as durable.
+While 100% SBR is chemically very similar to Natural Latex, by itself it has less of the desirable elastic and "supportive" properties of NR latex and is often not as durable.

-Memory foam typically comes in an ILD range of 10 to 17 and even memory foam that feels very firm when it is cooler will slowly become much softer with the heat and pressure of your body over the course of time.
-It is dependent in any thickness on the support layer below it for support.
+Memory foam typically comes in an ILD range of under 10 to 20 and even memory foam that feels very firm when it is cooler will slowly become much softer with the heat and pressure of your body over the course of time.
+It is dependent in any thickness on the support layer below it for primary support for the mattress because memory foam by itself isn't supportive enough to be used in the deeper support layers.
 Thin layers of memory foam may need a slightly softer support layer with more progressive resistance underneath it (a material that is softer on top with initial compression and becomes firmer more quickly with progressively deeper compression) while thicker layers of memory foam (should you choose to go in this direction) may need a much firmer layer underneath it to stop any further sinking down of heavier areas of your body.
 Memory foam can also be very successfully used in layered combinations with other materials that can "make up" for some of its lack of supportive qualities.

-There are different qualities or grades of memory foam and 5.0 lbs per cubic foot and higher is considered to be the highest quality, 4.0 - 4.9 is mid range quality, and 3.0 - 3.9 is lower quality.
+There are different qualities or grades of memory foam and 5.0 lbs per cubic foot and higher is considered to be the highest quality, 4.0 - 4.9 is mid range quality, and 3.0 - 3.9 is lower quality (and only suitable for toppers or lower budget mattresses).
 Memory foam less dense than this should be avoided.
 Higher grades are more durable and will keep their qualities for longer than lower grades but will not generally last as long as innersprings, latex foam, or natural fibers.
-Strangely enough, higher density memory foam can feel softer as it melts than lower density memory foams which are often either too soft ("melt" too easily) or too firm (like a light styrofoam) depending on how they are made.
+Strangely enough, higher density memory foam can feel softer as it "melts" or softens with body heat than lower density memory foams which are often either too soft ("melt" too easily) or too firm (like a light styrofoam) depending on how they are made.
 Higher densities can also have more progressive resistance as you sink into it and is sometimes available in densities as high as 8 lbs per cubic foot.
 Because memory foam is more closed celled than other foams, which is part of the reason for its "slow response", it is also less breathable than other foams and while the newer generations are more breathable than older formulations, they still lag behind other foams in this area.

-A good rule to follow would be to avoid purchasing any mattress that had more than 1" of low grade soft polyfoam in the comfort layers or quilting unless you know for sure that it is HR polyfoam (or HD polyfoam in a lower budget mattress which is built correctly) and you have been given accurate specifications.
+A good rule to follow would be to avoid purchasing any mattress that had more than "about an inch or so" of lower grade soft polyfoam in the comfort layers or quilting unless you know for sure that it is 1.8 lbs density or higher (1.5 lbs in a lower budget or two sided mattress or 2.0 lbs if you are in a higher weight range) and you have been given accurate specifications.
 This is generally only possible if you purchase a mattress from a high quality local or regional manufacturer or specialty sleep shop that will tell you exactly what grade of polyfoam they use and is more interested in providing you with a suitable mattress than they are in adding or selling inappropriate materials for the sake of profit.
-If you know that the comfort layer is made of HR polyfoam (and bear in mind that most of what is called HR polyfoam online and in most stores is almost always lower grade HD), then comments similar to those for latex would apply.
-The highest quality poly approaches latex in its performance although it does not match it and will not last as long.
+The highest quality grades of polyfoam can approach latex in their performance although they generally won't match it and still won't generally last as long.
 For reference ...
-HR poly BY LAW must have a density of 2.5 lbs/cubic foot or higher AND have a compression modulus (support factor) of 2.4 or higher.
-This last specification is almost never revealed by larger mattress manufacturers or retail outlets and is why many people will tell you that a certain polyfoam is HR when it only has a higher density when it is not.
+HR polyfoam BY LAW must have a density of 2.5 lbs/cubic foot or higher AND have a compression modulus (support factor) of 2.4 or higher to be listed as HR polyfoam on a law tag.
+This last specification is almost never revealed by larger mattress manufacturers or retail outlets and is why many people will tell you that a certain polyfoam is HR when it only has a higher density when it is not (although HD polyfoam that is in the same density range will be just as durable even if it doesn't have all of the specs of HR polyfoam).

 Natural and artificial fibers: